 The Edge is Not the End

-The Edge is Not the End appeared in the winer issue of After-Thought Literary Journal.
+The Edge is Not the End appeared in the winter issue of After/Thought Literary Journal.

 Voyager 2 is a space probe launched in 1977 to study a generational alignment of the farthest planets.
 It extraordinarily continued to fly after completing its mission, and in 2018 crossed the protective bubble of our solar system and entered the heliopause.